Behaviors to rule them all!

 In today’s world, machine learning and rule-based approaches are used widely across industry sectors for the purpose of making decisions based on the inference of data.
 So, where do we use what?
 There are some applications that lend themselves well to machine learning whereas some are easy to do with rules.
 The purpose of the application(s) dictates the solution approach.

 There are certain common aspects and key differences in the way that these systems work.
 Both need data to function.
 Relevant data is represented to the inference system which makes a prediction.
 These data elements are called variables in the case of rules and features in the case of machine learning models.
 Both approaches require a certain degree of subject matter expertise in order to build effective systems.
 That is where the similarity ends.

 Rules are ‘deterministic’ in nature whereas machine learning is ‘probabilistic’ using statistical models.
 And yes, you can also do deterministic inference with statistical models.
-Machine learning understands and leverages trends, patterns and behaviors in historical data and can predict an outcome based on the information it has learnt from the features it is given.
+Machine learning understands and leverages trends, patterns, and behaviors in historical data and can predict an outcome based on the information it has learned from the features it is given.

 The problem with rules

 Writing one rule for a situation is not going to work for all of them.
 In comes segmentation.
-What segmentation does is group the customers in different categories of customers who transact similarly.
+What segmentation does is group the customers into different categories of customers who transact similarly.
 In our example, we come up with 3 segments – that makes 3 rules I need to maintain for one situation.
 Suppose the bank operates in 10 countries.
 Not all the customers in the 10 countries transact similarly.
 So, you multiply the rules times 10 for each country.
 You just ended up with 30 rules for one situation.
-You see where I am going with this?
-Rules-based systems ultimately get unwieldy, requiring constant tuning and massive machinery behind it to keep functioning.
+Do you see where I am going with this?
+Rules-based systems ultimately get unwieldy, requiring constant tuning and massive machinery behind them to keep functioning.